 AWS will provide the consulting and advisory services described below, for up to the total number of days set forth in this SOW.

+Road Safety Systems Program (RSSP) – Foundation Stage

-Customer is undertaking an initiative in delivering a program of work, the Road Safety Systems Program (RSSP) which is composed of two (2) streams, including Camera Image Data Management System (CIDMS), Data, Analytics and Reporting Platform (DARP) as defined in this SOW, and a third, Planning Services which is outside of the scope of this SOW, though consideration will made for this initiative in the planning and design activities listed in this SOW.
-This scope of this SOW is focused on the delivery of foundational architecture designs for both CIDMS (“In-Scope Application”) and DARP (“In-Scope Data Platform”).
+Customer is undertaking an initiative in delivering a program of work, the Road Safety Systems Program (RSSP) which is composed of two (2) streams, including Camera Image Data Management System (CIDMS), Data, Analytics and Reporting Platform (DARP) as defined in this SOW, and a third, Planning Services which is outside of the scope of this SOW, though consideration will be made for this initiative in the planning and design activities listed in this SOW.
+The scope of this engagement is focused on the delivery of foundational architecture designs for both CIDMS (“In-Scope Application”) and DARP (“In-Scope Data Platform”).

 Camera Image Data Management System (CIDMS) Foundations